oliverjam/learn-advanced-react-reusable-components/README.md

 }
 ```

-Refactor `InputField` to make this composable API work.
-The end result should look the same as after part 2.
+Then refactor `InputField` to make this composable API work.
+The end result on the page should look the same as after part 2.

 ### Hints